 GDP Annual Growth Rate in Chile averaged 3.67 percent from 1997 until 2020, reaching an all time high of 9.50 percent in the first quarter of 2011 and a record low of -3.90 percent in the second quarter of 1999.
 This page provides - Chile GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Banco Central de Chile

-GDP Annual Growth Rate in Chile is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Chile to stand at 3.10 in 12 months time.
-In the long-term, the Chile GDP Annual Growth Rate is projected to trend around 3.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Chile is expected to be -4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Chile to stand at 1.50 in 12 months time.
+In the long-term, the Chile GDP Annual Growth Rate is projected to trend around 3.50 percent in 2021 and 3.00 percent in 2022, according to our econometric models.